joaopcnogueira/coursera-machine-learning/README.md

-# Machine-Learning
+# Machine Learning
-Repository to keep all of my personal and course projects on machine learning
+Repository where I keep the work done in the Machine Learning by Andrew NG course and some interesting stuff I found and do about machine learning.